 11.1.
 The Client is responsible for transactions effected on The Toolkit, including but not limited to transactions executed using Toolkit Websites’ Software and Services available on or through The Toolkit.
 The Client is responsible for adding text and images to its Website, accepting orders from its own Visitors, clearing credit card details, collecting payment and fulfilling orders.
 Other than hosting The Toolkit, Toolkit Websites shall take no part in and have no responsibility or liability for such transactions and accordingly the Client represents and warrants that it shall:

 11.1.1. agree its own contract terms with Visitors and perform those contracts in accordance with their terms and with all legal requirements;

-11.1.2. comply with the Data Protection Act 1998 (“the Act”) including the data protection principles set out in the Act;
+11.1.2. comply with its obligations as a ”data controller” under the General Data Protection Regulation (”GDPR”) & the Data Protection Act 2018 (“the Act”) in respect of any personal data processed using The Toolkitor otherwise, including the data protection principles set out in both the Act and the GDPR;

 11.1.3. indemnify and hold Toolkit Websites harmless from and against any and all claims, damages and costs arising out of any claim brought by any third party that its use of the Toolkit, or the content of the Website infringes Intellectual Property Rights of any third party.

 11.2.
 Toolkit Websites shall be responsible for the hosting and maintenance of The Toolkit.
 Toolkit Websites will use its reasonable endeavours to keep The Toolkit and the Website available on the internet twenty-four hours a day.
 However Toolkit Websites cannot guarantee against interruption of service for local or national technical reasons, breakdowns, or for other reasons within or outside the control of Toolkit Websites.